Included In All LLC Packages

-1. Naming Your LLC
+1. Name Your Florida LLC

-2. Obtaining a Florida Registered Agent
+2. Appoint a Florida Registered Agent

 LLC Formations offers registered agent services that can help you to find the right registered agent for your business type.

-3. Florida LLC Filing: Articles of Organization
+3. File the Articles of Organization

-• your Limited Liability Company name,
+- The Limited Liability Company name

-• the street address of your LLC’s principal office,
+- The street address of your LLC’s principal office

-• the LLC’s mailing address (if different from the principal office address),
+- The LLC’s mailing address (if different from the principal office address)

-• the name and address of your registered agent,
+- The name and address of your registered agent

-• the effective date for the LLC (up to five days before or 90 days after the receipt of application),
+- The effective date for the LLC (up to five days before or 90 days after the receipt of application)

-• and a decision about whether you want to order a certificate of status ($5) and/or a certified copy ($30).
+- A decision about whether you want to order a certificate of status ($5) and/or a certified copy ($30).